 One research analysis released in June calculated that merely breathing, eating, and drinking, Americans ingest at least seventy-four thousand (74,000) microplastic particles every year.
 Additionally, another recent study commissioned by the World Wildlife Fund and managed by researchers at the University of Newcastle in Australia projected that individuals consume about 5 grams of plastic a week — roughly comparable to that of a credit card.
 However, that research is still under examination.

 There has, for quite some time, been worry that the chemicals in plastics could have a wide range of health effects.
-A new lab study suggests that microscopic bits of plastic have in all probability taken up residence in all of Microplastics in the Body - What are microplastics?the significant filtering organs in our bodies,
+A new lab study suggests that microscopic bits of plastic have in all probability taken up residence in all of the significant filtering organs in our bodies,

 Researchers have found evidence of plastic pollution in tissue samples removed from the spleen, liver, lungs, and kidneys of donated human cadavers.